Research

 Review of factors that influence the energy loss in pipelines and the procedures to evaluate the hydraulic performance for different internal conditions

-WRC nr 1269/01/06
+WRC Report no. 1269/01/06

 The geographically mismatch of the water demand centres and the water resources necessitate the transport of water over long distances and high elevation differences.
 On average water is transported about 350 km in South Africa (Basson, Van Niekerk & Van Rooyen, 1997).
 High energy costs and the increasing demand require that the water transfer infrastructure should function optimally.
 Since the 1930’s various researchers contributed to the identification and development of factors and relationships to quantify the energy loss in pipelines, which led by 1958 to the development of pressures, head losses and discharge relationships (Chadwick and Morfett, 1999) for the design and evaluation of pipes and pipe systems.